mobizt/FirebaseJson/README.md

 # The Firebase Json Arduino library for ESP8266/ESP32.

-This Arduino library is for create, edit and get the value from JSON object in simple way which best for Firebase v 2.0.0
+Parse and edit JSON object directly with specified relative path as in Firebase v 2.2.0

-This library supports ESP8266 and ESP32 from Espressif.
+This library supports any Arduino supported MCU, ESP8266 and ESP32 are recommended.

 ## Tested Devices